SAP-samples/cap-local-development-workshop/exercises/05/README.md

 cds w reviews
 ```

-The "reviews" project provides a `ReviewsService` and also has a GUI served from the `app/` directory, available via the `/vue` link exposed on the start page; because of the setting in an `.env` file in the "reviews" project's root directory the CAP server listens on port 4005:
+The "reviews" project provides a `ReviewsService` and also has a GUI served from the `app/` directory, available via the `/vue` link exposed on the [start page]; because of the setting in an `.env` file in the "reviews" project's root directory the CAP server listens on port 4005:

 ![The start page for the "reviews" project, with one Web Application at /vue and one service endpoint at /reviews](assets/reviews-start-page.png)